ka-dyn/ExpandedContent/README.md

 Compatible with all mods as far as I am aware, extra features are unlocked if used with these mods
-- [TabletopTweaks-Base](https://github.com/Vek17/TabletopTweaks-Base "TabletopTweaks-Base") - New TabletopTweaks spells are added to this mods domains and mysteries - all new wildshape forms support TTT added feats
+- [TabletopTweaks-Base](https://github.com/Vek17/TabletopTweaks-Base "TabletopTweaks-Base") - New TabletopTweaks spells are added to this mods domains and mysteries - all new wildshape forms support TTT added feats.
-- [Mystical Mayhem](https://github.com/kreaddy/MysticalMayhem "Mystical Mayhem") - New Mystical Mayhem spells are added to this mods domains and mysteries
+- [Mystical Mayhem](https://github.com/kreaddy/MysticalMayhem "Mystical Mayhem") - New Mystical Mayhem spells are added to this mods domains and mysteries.
+- [PrestigePlus](https://github.com/YLMstring/PrestigePlus) - Adds Aid Another related features to the Asavir Prestige Class.

 I'd like to give a huge thank you to Vek17, as much of the coding in this repository is his; I simply repurposed it or learned from it.
 I wouldn't be able to release anything without it.